SAP-samples/teched2023-AD161/exercises/Ex10/README.md

-# Exercise 9 - Deploy your service and application
+# Exercise 9 - Deploy Your Application

 In this section, we will deploy the project to the Business Technology Platform (BTP), Cloud Foundry environment.